 The Icelandic yogurt is strained several times to remove the excess liquid, which results in a super thick texture and a high protein content.
 The protein is approximately triple that of regular yogurt for many brands.
 Additionally, Icelandic yogurt contains probiotics (good bacteria), which help with digestion and aid the immune system.

-The taste is a slightly sour but still pleasant enough to eat.
+The taste is slightly sour but still pleasant enough to eat.
 The store-bought skyr can be found in a wide variety with added fruit, which tends to dim down any sour taste.
 As with Greek yogurt, Icelandic yogurt can be used to make a long list of foods, such as desserts, dips, and smoothies.

 We have listed a few brands below if you are interested in trying them out.
 Each of the manufacturers websites have a “where to buy” section, which allows you to type in your zip code to find the nearest selling store.